We all have something that makes us feel nervous or stressed. It could be heights, the thought of getting on a plane or spiders.

 to cause a stress in cats and dogs.

 - Play any music you’ll be having before the party to allow your pet to get used to the noise.

-- Don’t ignore your pet during the party, check on them and give them a treat if they’re behaving well.
-Give
+- Don’t ignore your pet during the party.
+Check on them regularly and give them a treat if they’re behaving well.

-Boredom plays a part in problem behaviour in both cats and dogs.
-This includes urine spraying, vertical scratching
+Boredom plays a part in problem behaviour for both cats and dogs.

 - Give your cat plenty of toys to occupy them, and make time to play and interact with them.

 - It is important not to scold your cat or dog for destructive behaviour, especially if you don’t see them doing it.
 Unlike

 when you scold a human, your dog will not link their action with your reaction.
 Instead it may cause them to become